A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Learning

 The \textit{generalization} of ICL is validated by comparing the ground-truth data generation function of in-context demonstrations and the approximated one through ICL inference.
 A more complicated experimental setting is considered where pre-training involves data generation functions from multiple function classes simultaneously, rather than being restricted to a single function class, as in the above function approximation experiments.
-Assuming pre-training data generation functions cover decision tree and linear function, the ground-truth data generation function of ICL demonstrations is a linear function.
-The ICL generalization is strong if and only if the predicted function of ICL demonstrations is a linear function.
+Assuming pre-training data generation functions cover decision trees and linear functions, the ground-truth data generation function of ICL demonstrations is a linear function.
+The ICL generalization is strong if and only if the predicted function of ICL demonstrations is a linear one.

-\citet{bai2023transformers, ahuja2023context} indicate that the transformer can implement the Bayesian optimal selection which selects the best-fitting function, with the minimum description length, from all the function classes that appeared in the pre-training stage.
-Such Bayesian optimal selection helps a transformer pre-trained with multiple function classes reach comparable ICL performance as one pre-trained with the ground-truth function class.
-Notably, such Bayesian optimal on the synthetic dataset may not extend to the real-world More surprisingly, \citet{yadlowsky2023pretraining} observes even if each pre-training instance is not generated from one individual function class.
-Instead, each instance is generated from a weighted sum of multiple functions from different function classes, e.g., $0.7 f_1(x) + 0.3 f_2(x)$ where $f_1$ and $f_2$ are from different function classes.
+\citet{bai2023transformers, ahuja2023context, vasudeva2024simplicity, tripuraneni2023can} indicate that transformers can achieve the Bayesian optimal selection, choosing the best-fitting function class with the minimum description length, from those function classes seen during the pre-training stage.
+Such Bayesian optimal selection helps a transformer pre-trained with multiple function classes reach comparable ICL performance as one pre-trained with only the ground-truth function class.
+Notably, such Bayesian optimal on the synthetic dataset may not fully explain all the experimental observations. \citet{yadlowsky2023pretraining} generates each pre-training instance with functions from multiple function classes, e.g., $0.7 f_1(x) + 0.3 f_2(x)$ where $f_1$ and $f_2$ are from different function classes.
 The ICL can still achieve Bayesian optimal selection, holding the same conclusion.
 Notably, the above works focus on the scenario where the ground-truth data function is within pre-training function classes.
-Skill learning fails if the ground-truth function is out of the pre-training function class, then the transformer only demonstrates skill recognition ability~\cite{yadlowsky2023pretraining}; ICL degrades to skill recognition with Bayesian optimal estimator.
+Skill learning fails if the ground-truth data function is out of the pre-training function class~\cite{yadlowsky2023pretraining}; ICL degrades to skill recognition with Bayesian optimal estimator.

-\textbf{Summary:} Skill learning ability emerges if the number of pre-training data generation functions is sufficiently large.
-For in-context demonstrations, ICL can learn a function that lies in the same function class of the pre-training data.
-The ICL would implement a Bayesian optimal selection to select the best-fitting function, aligned with ICL demonstrations generate function, from pre-training function classes.
+In summary, skill learning emerges if the number of pre-training data generation functions is sufficiently large.
+ICL can learn a function that lies in the same function class of the pre-training data.
+Moreover, ICL would implement a Bayesian optimal selection to select the function best-fitting on ICL demonstrations, from pre-training function classes.